Mindfulness Hacks

 Mindfulness

 Generally, a meditation on mindfulness requires breathing practice for body and mind awareness.
 Otherwise, Mindfulness methods have plenty of styles.
-Mindfulness methods does not require props or planning (no need for candles, mantras, essential oils, unless you enjoy them).
-Sit in a comfortable place for five to ten minutes, to get started in free time and make your mind completely carefree.
+Mindfulness methods do not require props or planning (no need for candles, mantras, or essential oils unless you enjoy them).
+Sit in a comfortable place for five to ten minutes, to get started in free time and make your mind carefree.

-Mindfulness meditation helps you find ways to incorporate mindfulness into your daily life, especially during those days when life is too busy to take out some time for your own.
-Mindfulness meditation is the technique that provides a variety of opportunities and tasks to practice the meditation by proper practicing.
+Mindfulness meditation helps you find ways to incorporate mindfulness into your daily life, especially when life is too busy to take some time for yourself.
+Mindfulness meditation is a technique that provides a variety of opportunities and tasks to practice meditation by proper practicing.

 While brushing your teeth: